hpc2n/sphinx-lesson-template/content/motivation.rst

 We know two additional things about the algorithm:

- 1. The process window tasks are more time consuming that the left and right update tasks.
+ 1. The process window tasks are more time consuming than the left and right update tasks.
  2. The left and right update tasks are equally time consuming.

 How should we schedule this task graph?